Subscribe to our newsletter

 The platform can be easily installed via Docker with its provided docker-compose.yml and .env files, which requires four containers (five, if you're making backups) to get up-and-running.

 Looking for self-hosted alternatives to other popular services?
-Check out selfh.st/apps, a directory of self-hosted software with filters for tags and alternatives for easy browsing and discovery.
+Check out other posts in the alternatives series and selfh.st/apps, a directory of self-hosted software with filters for tags and alternatives for easy browsing and discovery.

 RSS